farahjbara/farahjbara/README.md

 - 👀 I’m interested in Cloud computing, DevOPs & Ml
 - 🌱 I’m currently a student in 3rd year engineering
 - 💞️ I’m looking for an end of study internship
-- 📫 How to reach me: farahjbara1@gmail.com or linkedin :
+- 📫 How to reach me: farahjbara1@gmail.com
 <!---
 farahjbara/farahjbara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.